Yvette Nicole Brown Calls the Enchanted Sequel a "Love Letter" to the Fans - E! Online

 "And if you have not been to Ireland," she added, "go to Ireland."

+Check out the full interview above, ahead of the International Women of Power Awards, which take place on July 31 at the Sheraton Grand Los Angeles Hotel.

-Check out the full interview above and scroll down to see BTS photos from the Disenchanted set.
+In the meantime, scroll on to see BTS photos from the Disenchanted set.